Earlier this year, we released an exclusive course called The Beginner’s Deal Finding Guide.

 If you’re struggling to find deals or you’re just genuinely curious about what other options are out there, there’s a lot you can learn from this course.

-If you decide to give it a shot, be sure to leave us a comment below and let us know what you think of it!
+If you decide to give it a shot, be sure to leave a post in the forum and let us know what you think about it!